cheribaker/garden/content/notes/packing.md

 **Cell Phone**

 * My US cell phone plan *can* be used in other countries, but it's expensive, so I don't use it unless there's an emergency.
-* I purchase an E-SIM plan from [Ubigi](https://www.ubigi.com/) (there are other providers) and add an "extra" cell phone plan with mobile data to my phone for as long as we're away.
+* I purchase an E-SIM plan from [Ubigi](https://www.ubigi.com/) (there are other providers) and add an "extra" cell phone data plan to my phone for as long as we're away.
 Last time, I paid about $10/mo for cellular data in Spain.
 * I upgraded my iPhone SE to one that has E-SIM capability for this purpose.
 * Note: Having a Sim+E-SIM is handy because both lines can be active simultaneously.
 My regular line is running in case we get a call from a relative, but all my data goes through the much cheaper Ubigi plan.